TommyMaes/SetVol/README.md

 # SetVol
 A little program that allows to set a specific volume on windows startup

+Very Simple and lightweight, no systemtray icon or any notifications

 I made it becouse i needed the function and could not find anything like this